Aranmanai: Production

 Sundar C stated that he initially felt the horror genre would only appeal to men, but seeing how his family enjoyed a horror film, he was inspired to make one which became Aranmanai.
 Hansika Motwani confirmed in September 2013 that she had signed the film.
-She also stated she played the main lead and that the story revolves around her character, which was later reported to be a lady with supernatural powers.
+She also stated she plays the main lead and that the story revolves around her character, which was later reported to be a woman with supernatural powers.
 Ragini Dwivedi had initially signed up for the film, but was later replaced by Raai Laxmi.

 Filming started in late September 2013 at Pollachi.
 The film largely takes place in a palace, for which a set created by Mohan Babu in Hyderabad was used. ₹2 crore were spent for renovating the palace, in which 70 per cent of the film was shot.
-According to Sundar, the film features over an hour of computer-generated imagery (CGI).
+Sundar revealed the film would feature over an hour of computer-generated imagery (CGI).
 Filming was completed in January 2014, while post-production took over six months due to the extensive CGI.